-Students not riding a bus will exit from the North and South doors of the building.
-Parents/Guardians will have the option of using the driveway between Anderson and the Middle School (north side) or the lanes between Anderson and Morris (south side) to pick up children at the end of the day.
+- Students not riding a bus may exit from the north, east, and south doors of the building. - For student safety, students will NOT exit the west side of the building to the west parking lot. - Parents/Guardians will have the option of using the driveway between Anderson and the Intermediate School (south side) or the parking area to the north of the Intermediate building to pick up children at the end of the day.